Samuel-planchon/fhir-aws-UI-WEBAPP/README.md

 UoP

 ## Installation
 To get started, we will need a FHIR Server for the UI to connect to.
 We will need the FHIR Server to have `CORS` enabled so that the UI can connect to it.
-You can spin up your own FHIR Server by deploying the FHIR Works on AWS code on the [enable-cors](https://github.com/awslabs/fhir-works-on-aws-deployment/tree/enable-cors) branch.
-Follow the steps below to get started

 1. Deploy a FHIR Server with `CORS` enabled by following the instructions [here](https://github.com/awslabs/fhir-works-on-aws-deployment/tree/enable-cors)